Yanxxx/EasyTeaching/README.md

 # EasyTeaching: A Keyframe-Driven Framework for Robotic Manipulation Learning
-**Leveraging Limited Human Demonstrations to Enable Versatile Robot Training**
+**Empowering Limited Human Demonstrations to Enable Versatile Robot Training**

 This work was done in 2021.